Funny Sports Poems

 Finally, a funny poem about football...

-A companion piece to Affair Game, the poem Ten Minutes Late also focusses humorously on man's obsession with the twin gods of golf and sex.
+A companion piece to Affair Game, the poem Ten Minutes Late also focuses humorously on man's obsession with the twin gods of golf and sex.

 The boat race is a place of an annual pilgrimage for those who delight in the sight of muscle bound oarsmen in anatomically revealing lycra shorts and provides a great opportunity for sports commentators to come unstuck "The Oxford and Cambridge eights are equally matched in terms of weight, but as last year the Oxford crew have the smaller cox".